AlexLind/Article-Imager/README.md

 Article Imager is an open-source app build on the [t3-stack](https://github.com/t3-oss/create-t3-app) that generates relevant images when given an article URL using the DALL-E 2 engine.
 This app is built to simplify the process of finding copyright free images for articles, thus saving time, effort and money for content journalists and content creators.

+The app is currently deployed on vercel and can be found at [https://article-imager.vercel.app/](https://article-imager.vercel.app/)

 # Features

 - Generates relevant copyright free images for articles using the DALL-E 2 stable diffusion image generator